Registan

-The Registan was a public square, where people gathered to hear royal proclamations, heralded by blasts on enormous copper pipes called dzharchis - and a place of public executions.
-It is framed by three madrasahs (Islamic schools) of distinctive Islamic architecture.
+The Registan was a public square, where people gathered to hear royal proclamations, heralded by blasts on enormous copper pipes called dzharchis — and a place of public executions.
+It is framed by three madrasahs (Islamic schools) of distinctive Islamic and Muqarnas style architecture (Arabic Muslim Style).
 The square was regarded as the hub of the Timurid Renaissance.

 Madrasahs

 The three madrasahs of the Registan are the Ulugh Beg Madrasah (1417–1420), the Sher-Dor Madrasah (1619–1636), and the Tilya-Kori Madrasah (1646–1660).
 Madrasah is an Arabic term meaning school.
+The madrassas of the Registan is written on Persian, Chagatai Turkic and Arabic.

 Ulugh Beg Madrasah (1417–1420)

 The Ulugh Beg Madrasah, built by Ulugh Beg during the Timurid Empire era of Timur, has an imposing iwan with a lancet-arch pishtaq or portal facing the square.
 The corners are flanked by high minarets.
 The mosaic panel over the iwan's entrance arch is decorated by geometrical stylized ornaments.
 The square courtyard includes a mosque and lecture rooms, and is fringed by the dormitory cells in which students lived.
 There are deep galleries along the axes.
 Originally the Ulugh Beg Madrasah was a two-storied building with four domed darskhonas (lecture rooms) at the corners.